troglobit/mg/README.md

 Introduction
 ------------

-Mg is a public domain [Micro Emacs][] created in 1986, based on the original [MicroEMACS][] v30 released by Dave Conroy in 1985.
+Mg is a [Micro Emacs][] clone created in 1986, based on the original [MicroEMACS][] v30 released by Dave Conroy in 1985.
 The name, "Micro GNU Emacs", was disputed early on by the FSF, so today it simply goes by 'mg'.
+This software is fully free and in public domain.

 The intention is to be a small, fast, and portable Emacs-like editor for users who cannot, or do not want to, run the real Emacs for one reason